susam/dotfiles/docs/macos-setup.md

 Configure Dock
 --------------

- 1. Go to *System Settings* > *Dock & Menu Bar*.
+ 1. Go to *System Settings* > *Desktop & Dock*.
  2. Drag *Size* slider closer to *Small* such that its distance from *Small* is about 1/4th the distance between *Small* and *Large*.
- 3. Select *Minimize windows into application icon*.
+ 3. Enable *Minimize windows into application icon*.
+ 4. Disable *Show suggested and recent apps in Dock*.
- 4. Keep only the following items on the dock:
+ 5. Keep only the following items on the dock:
       - Finder
       - Chrome
       - Firefox